-I’ve never visited a city that has a street art culture as extensive as Melbourne’s.
+Melbourne street art culture is unlike any other city I’ve visited.
 (Don’t you dare call it graffiti.)
-The creativity in this city is boundless, as evidenced by the buskers on the streets and the art on the walls.
+Melbourne is a city abounding with creativity, as evidenced by the buskers on the streets and the art on the walls.

 There are laneways aplenty and if you’re not informed, you may walk past an alley without a second glance, never knowing that you missed a larger-than-life Kardashian selfie masterpiece.
-And so, dear readers, I’ve got you covered with the top spots to see great street art in the Melbourne CBD.
+And so, dear readers, I’ve got you covered with the top spots to see great street art in the Melbourne CBD, including the famous Melbourne graffiti street where Ed Sheeran performed a couple years ago.

 In 2004, Melbourne’s City Council unanimously voted to change Corporation Lane to AC/DC Lane.
 This street is home to Cherry Bar, which calls itself ‘pretty much the best rock n’ roll bar in the world.’
 It’s no surprise that this street is filled with images of famous musicians and lined with gig posters.
 The last time I visited, there were several posters welcoming Guns N’ Roses to the city lining the lane.